 PREVENT anticipates that IRB submission will begin in January 2014.
-Researcher recruitment will likely begin in January 2014 for researcher training in late February 2014, with field work beginning shortly thereafter (subject to receiving IRB and local ethical committee approval).
-The research team leader in Cambodia will work full time when this contract starts to set up and conduct the pretesting and again from the start of researcher training through data collection.
+Researcher recruitment will begin in January 2014 for researcher training in late February 2014, with field work beginning March 2014 (subject to receiving IRB and local ethical committee approval).
+The local PI will work part time when this contract starts preparing for the study (about 1 day per week).
+The local PI will work full-time to set up and conduct the pretesting and again from the start of researcher training through data collection.
+The local PI should expect to work full-time for approximately two weeks directly after data collection has been completed to help with writing up the study report, then part-time to address any comments or additional analysis needed for report finalization.

-SCOPE OF WORK
+SCOPE OF WORK: